 In early 1998, I bought a house with six wooded acres on Camano Island, Washington… ready to have my own workspace after many years moving in and out of borrowed labs (Apple, UCSD, Sun Microsystems, Borland International, friend’s houses…).
-Almost immediately, my partner and I began putting up a 3000 square foot pole building in the forest, and after a summer speaking tour resumed work on the Microships in earnest.
+Almost immediately, my partner and I began putting up a 3000 square foot pole building in the forest, and after a summer speaking tour resumed work on the Microships in earnest (see September article in the Herald).

-This article was our first local newspaper coverage on the island, and did a good job of capturing the exuberance of the time.
+This article did a good job of capturing the exuberance of the time.
 My old friend Bob Stuart moved in to work on the exotic fiberglass and fabrication projects, and we were intensely focused on getting the boatlets on the water…

 by Claudia Reed